SIESTA: Efficient Online Continual Learning with Sleep

 Efficiency in Large-Scale Dataset Regime

-As size of dataset grows, the gap in GFLOPS between SIESTA and existing methods grows significantly.
-It is evident that SIESTA becomes far more efficient than others in large-scale dataset regime.
+As size of the dataset grows, the gap in GFLOPS (Giga floating-point operations per second) between SIESTA and existing methods grows significantly.
+It is evident that SIESTA becomes far more compute-efficient than others in large-scale dataset regime.

 Interpolation end reference image.